Guide

 Operations and workflow: the highest-impact category

 If you automate one thing, automate operations.
 Operations includes the connective tissue between your tools — checking revenue, sending follow-ups, routing messages, compiling reports, monitoring metrics.
-For most founders, this eats 2-4 hours daily.
+For many founders, this is the work that quietly breaks focus every day.

 Kodo ($49-149/month) is the top pick here.
 Full disclosure — I built it.
 But I built it because nothing else solved this problem well.
-Kodo connects to 35+ tools (Stripe, Slack, Telegram, Gmail, Shopify, and more) and handles operational tasks through natural language.
+Kodo connects to business tools like Stripe, Slack, Telegram, Gmail, and Shopify, then handles operational tasks through natural language.
 You message it in Slack: "Check yesterday's Stripe revenue and compare it to last week."
 It pulls real data and gives you a real answer.
-It runs on Claude Sonnet 4.6, Anthropic's model specifically optimized for tool use.
+Its model stack is selected for tool use, instruction following, and safe escalation.

 Zapier ($19.99-69/month for useful tiers) remains strong for structured automations — if X happens, do Y. The AI features added in 2025 make setup faster, but you still think in terms of triggers and actions.
 Best for well-defined, repetitive workflows that don't need judgment.